geopandas/geopandas/doc/source/docs/user_guide/geometric_manipulations.rst

 .. image:: ../../_static/test.png

-Some geographic operations return normal pandas object.
+Some geographic operations return normal pandas objects.
 The :attr:`~geopandas.GeoSeries.area` property of a :class:`~geopandas.GeoSeries` will return a :class:`pandas.Series` containing the area of each item in the :class:`~geopandas.GeoSeries`:

 .. sourcecode:: python